List of Monday Night Football results (1970–2005): 1975 NFL season

 The Oakland Raiders' defeat of the Miami Dolphins on September 22 ended the Dolphins 31-game home winning streak.
 During this game, ABC switched at halftime to ABC News anchor Harry Reasoner for an update on the assassination attempt on President Ford by Sara Jane Moore earlier that day.

 The October 6 game marked the first regular season game ever played in the Pontiac Silverdome, the then-new home of the Detroit Lions.
 The Dallas Cowboys, who had missed the playoffs in 1974 for the first time in nine years, beat the Lions on their way to a 4–0 start to the season.
 The Cowboys would return to the playoffs in 1975, starting a new nine-year streak of playoff berths, and became the first NFL wild card team ever to play in the Super Bowl.

+The October 27 game between the Minnesota Vikings and the Chicago Bears, marked Bears Running Back Walter Payton's Monday Night Football debut.

 Following their surprising 34–31 victory at Dallas Nov.
 10, Kansas City did not win another MNF game until 1991.
 The Chiefs-Cowboys game is best remembered for a diving one-handed touchdown reception by the Cowboys' Golden Richards at the back of the end zone.

 The final Monday Night Football game of the season offered one of the least attractive contests in the six-year history of the program: The 1–11 San Diego Chargers hosted the 3–9 New York Jets, with the Chargers pulling an upset 24–16 victory.

 This was the first season that the Rams did not appear in one of the final two games of the season.
 The Rams played at home in the final Monday night game four of the first five seasons of Monday Night Football.
 Nevertheless, the Rams did play in the final game covered by the MNF team on Saturday, December 20, where they defeated the eventual Super Bowl champion Steelers.
+This season marks the first time that Johnny Pearson's Heavy Action was used for their opening theme.